-Press Release: The best and worst states for driving 2018
+Press Release: 2018 Road trip and motorist report: Best and worst states for driving

-(Foster City, Calif.-May 22, 2018)-To kick off the summer road trip season, Carlnsurance.com ranked states best to worst for driving, and also surveyed motorists to find out how they feel when behind the wheel, what their family road trips experiences are like, what they do to cope with traffic and what mishaps poor road conditions cause.
+To kick off the summer road trip season, CarInsurance.com ranked states best to worst for driving, and also surveyed motorists to find out how they feel when behind the wheel, what their family road trips experiences are like, what they do to cope with traffic and what mishaps poor road conditions cause.

 Each state was given a weighted score on eight motoring metrics, chief among them driver fatality rates, vehicle ownership and insurance costs and road conditions.

-Best and worst states for driving
+Best and worst states for driving.